 Boeing Co.
-(BA) said state-owned Air India Ltd. will start preparing next week to take its first 787 Dreamliners, which are almost four years late, after the jets won government approval amid the probe of an engine failure.
+(BA:US) said state-owned Air India Ltd. will start preparing next week to take its first 787 Dreamliners, which are almost four years late, after the jets won government approval amid the probe of an engine failure.

 “They want to know what the issue is, just like anybody would,” Boeing India President Dinesh Keskar said in an interview.
 “We’ve worked with them for 60 years, and they know we’re not going to give them something that’s not right.
 But they certainly want to know what’s going on and told us to let them know by Monday if we have any insight.”